 - And, of course, there are brands like Tom’s Shoes and Warby Parker (a newish company that you may not know yet), who bring social issues to the forefront of public consciousness and define their approach to business through their philosophy.

-Based on the feedback we’ve developed 7 principles to help businesses use brand citizenship as a means to connect CSR and brand development initiatives.
+Based on the feedback we’ve developed 7 principles to help businesses use Brand Citizenship as a means to connect CSR with brand development initiatives.